 J.P.
-Morgan offers multiple NRI (Non-Resident Indians) services through JPMorgan Chase Bank N.A.
+Morgan offers multiple NRI (Non-Resident Indian) services through JPMorgan Chase Bank N.A.
 India.

 JPMorgan Chase Bank N.A., Mumbai Branch’s Foreign Currency Non-Resident (FCNR) deposit is a deposit account maintained in foreign currency in India.
-NRIs or Person of Indian Origin (PIO) are the primary holders of the deposit account.
+NRIs or Persons of Indian Origin (PIO) are the primary holders of these deposit accounts.

-Following are key features of the FCNR deposit.
+Here are the key features of FCNR deposits:

 Deposits can be in any permissible currency, including:

-The current permissible tenors on FCNR deposit are:
+The current permissible tenors on FCNR deposits are:

 View current interest rates.